 Conflict minerals refer to the minerals from the Central African Republic of the Congo and its neighboring countries.
-The minerals obtained through illegal mining include strontium iron, cassiterite, black tungsten and gold, etc. These minerals are refined into tantalum (Ta) and tin ( Sn), tungsten (W) (referred to as tri-T mineral), cobalt (Co) and gold (Au), etc., are used for electronics and other products respectively.
+The minerals obtained through illegal mining include strontium iron, cassiterite, black tungsten and gold, etc. These minerals are refined into tantalum (Ta) and tin ( Sn), tungsten (W) (referred to as tri-T mineral), cobalt (Co), gold (Au) and Mica etc., are used for electronics and other products respectively.

 These illegal minerals have become the main source of finance for armed insurgent in the Democratic Republic of the Congo, used to trade arms, continue their bloody confrontation against the government, and slaughter innocent civilians.
 The arms purchases which are illegally funded will fuel confrontation and chaos, and will cause more casualty.